 Freeman’s vast experience continues its tradition of offering skilful valuation services through our team of experienced appraisers.
 The definition of an appraisal is as follows: “An appraisal is essentially an opinion of value based on proper identification and valuation within a specific market context for a particular purpose.”
 Our appraisers understand this definition and the requirements of an appraisal report.
 Our team is made up of accredited and certified members of the American Appraisers Association (AAA) and our reports conform to the Uniform Standards of Professional Appraisal Practice (USPAP).
 Our appraisal team has the support of experienced specialists within Freeman’s who serve as resources in report preparation producing a document that is reliable and extensively vetted.

-We provide appraisals for all manner of personal property whether it is fine art, collectibles, and general household contents including but not limited to: Asian furniture, art and decorative arts; American furniture, folk art, textiles, and decorative arts; English and European furniture and decorative arts; Fine American Art; Pennsylvania Impressionists; European Art and Old Masters; Modern & Contemporary Art; Photographs; American, British, and Continental silver; Books & Manuscripts; Coins; and Rugs and Tapestries.
+We provide appraisals for all manner of personal property whether it is fine art, collectibles, and general household contents including but not limited to: Asian furniture, art and decorative arts; American furniture, folk art, textiles, and decorative arts, 20th century design furniture and decorative works, English and European furniture and decorative arts, fine American Art, Pennsylvania Impressionists, European Art and Old Masters, modern and contemporary art, fine art photography, American, British, and Continental silver, books, manuscripts, and fine jewelry.
 Personal property could be located in a household or be part of a corporate collection.

 Freeman’s provides written appraisal reports that satisfy the client’s needs whether it is for estate tax purposes, equitable distribution, inventory listings, estate planning, divorce settlement, charitable contribution and insurance.
 We work closely with professionals such as estate attorneys, attorneys, fiduciaries, financial planners, estate administrators, accountants, executors or executrixes, and trust officers of banks preparing the needed document in a timely and efficient manner.
 We guide private clients who may be moving or downsizing and are faced with decisions about personal property and fine collections.
 If needed, Freeman’s will assist with clean sweep services.
 Our goal is to provide service and solutions for our client’s needs.